 - Mild and uncomplicated cases of sunburn usually result in minor skin redness,

-- Initially, the skin turns red about 2-6 hours after
+- Initially, the skin turns red about 2 to 6 hours after

 exposure and feels irritated.
-The peak effects are noted at 12-24 hours.
+The peak effects are noted at 12 to 24 hours.

 - More severe cases (sun poisoning) are complicated by severe skin burning and blistering, massive fluid loss (dehydration),